alex2006hw/alex2006hw-dev.github.io/blog/contents/articles/grow/index.md

 comments: false
 ---

-# Honesty sharing
+#### Honesty and sharing

-I believe that I can better grow through honest sharing.
-I intend to grow my connections socially in a responsible manner.
+- What if there is a community with values based on honesty and sharing that uses karma for trades?

+##### Let's build a community.